zxt0217/WeatherMamba/README.md

 The following mock checkpoints are provided only to verify checkpoint loading, evaluation entrypoints, and the qualitative visualisation pipeline.

-These mock checkpoints are **not** the trained weights used to obtain the manuscript results and should **not** be used to reproduce the reported mIoU values.

 | Setting                     | Checkpoint                              | Download                                                                | Extraction code |
 | --------------------------- | --------------------------------------- | ----------------------------------------------------------------------- | --------------- |
 | SemanticKITTI → SemanticSTF | `semantickitti_to_semanticstf_mock.pth` | [Baidu Cloud](https://pan.baidu.com/s/1rUFKV6KteybMdin3YY96UQ?pwd=jy89) | `jy89`          |